Cradle Coast, Launceston, Hobart

 In this unit, you will be introduced to key principles and processes of aquaculture.
 This includes examining processes that support all stages of the aquaculture production cycle, including husbandry, hatchery and grow-out, through to harvesting and preparation for distribution.
-You will examine these processes with reference to principles, theory and management techniques applicable to aquaculture operations, including water quality requirements, stock handling, health and welfare of stock, biosecurity management of key aquaculture species and an introduction to aquaculture management software.
-You will develop your skills and knowledge in these areas through work-integrated learning.
-This includes undertaking a project that involves analysis of industry processes, and a work-integrated learning experience that will take place where possible, on site at a working aquaculture business.
+You will examine these processes with reference to principles, theory and management techniques applicable to aquatic science and aquaculture operations.
+This will include water quality requirements, stock handling, health and welfare of stock, biosecurity management of key aquaculture species and an introduction to aquaculture management software.
+You will develop and apply your skills and knowledge in these areas through a work-integrated learning placement or project-based experience.

 |Unit name||Aquaculture Principles and Processes|

 |Delivered By||University of Tasmania|

 |Cradle Coast||Semester 2||On-Campus||Domestic|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|